-Blagrave staff/volunteers may observe safeguarding concerns regarding the welfare of children they do not have direct responsibility for, e.g. a charity event, or grant making visit.
-In this instance Blagrave staff and volunteers should still report directly to the Blagrave safeguarding team as outlined in this procedure.
-In these instances, the safeguarding team will raise your concerns directly to the charity partner DSO/DSL where appropriate.
-If the incident is during a visit, you might also choose to do this yourself however you must also report it directly to the Blagrave safeguarding team - please ensure you include any actions that you have taken when reporting the incident.
+Blagrave staff may observe safeguarding concerns regarding the welfare of children they do not have direct responsibility for, e.g. at an event, or grant making visit.
+In this instance Blagrave staff should report directly to the Blagrave safeguarding team as outlined in this procedure.
+The safeguarding team will then raise your concerns directly with the charity partner DSO/DSL where appropriate.
+If the incident is during a visit, you might also choose to do this yourself however you must also report it to the Blagrave safeguarding team - please ensure you include any actions that you have taken when reporting the incident.

-It is important to never assume any other organisation, e.g. a charity partner, has or will in the future report your concerns.
-To avoid such situations, you should always record your concern and any actions taken via the safeguarding incident form unless advised otherwise by a member of the Blagrave safeguarding team.
+It is important to never assume that a member of any other organisation, e.g. a grant partner, has or will in the future report your concerns.
+To avoid such situations, you should always record your concern and any actions taken via the safeguarding incident form, unless advised otherwise by a member of the Blagrave safeguarding team.